NexGenAnalytics/WorkVisualizer/README.md

 The steps assume that the top-level of the Work Visualizer repository has been exported to `$WORKVIZ_DIR`.

 1. Install [Caliper](https://github.com/LLNL/Caliper) and add `bin/cali-query` to `$PATH`
+_Note: At least for the moment, Caliper must be installed in Debug mode._

 2. Export the following environment variables